Zehelein/pg-transactional-outbox/examples/rabbitmq/README.md

 create a local PostgreSQL and RabbitMQ instance for you.
 You can adjust the settings - especially the ports.

+You can use the pgAdmin interface to check the database for the inbox and outbox tables as well as the movie tables.
+With the default settings, the URL is http://localhost:8084/ and the username and password are `dev@local.com` and `pgAdmin`.

+You can add the PostgreSQL server if you kept the defaults with the following
+details:

+- hostname: `postgres`
+- port: 5432
+- username: `postgres`
+- password: `postgres`

+You can find the RabbitMQ management interface to check messages under the URL http://localhost:35672/ and the username and password are `guest` / `guest` if you use the defaults.

 ## Setup

 The producer and consumer services include a `.env.template` file in the project